duanenewman/duanenewman.net/content/blog/post/2018-03-27-Unit Testing Base Classes.md

 When you write code designed for dependency injection it can make testing easier..
 But it can also make it seem more complex and add a lot of ceremony to creating your testable instances.
 I thought I would share some tips I use when setting up a new cross-platform mobile project with unit testing.
 We can take advantage of the same IoC container strategy to make instanciating the class we want to test less painful.

-We typically develop our cross-platform Xamarin mobile apps using Prism for a MVVM framework, Unity for our IOC container, and NUnit for our testing framework.
+We typically develop our cross-platform Xamarin mobile apps using Prism for our MVVM framework, Unity for our IOC container, and NUnit for our testing framework.
 This turns out to make a great combination for handling unit testing on the View Models.
-Rather than writing code in out unit tests that manually creates supporting types and directly passes them into the View Models via the constructor, I like to take advantage of using our IOC container to automatically handle the dependency injection.
+Rather than writing code in our unit tests that manually creates supporting types and directly passes them into the View Models via the constructor, I like to take advantage of using our IOC container to automatically handle the dependency injection.

 ### Packages and Versions